chevcast/hearthstone-log-watcher/README.md

 #### Q. How do I see all the cards in my deck?

 A. This module doesn't provide any functionality like that.
 This is just a log watcher that emits events that describe what it sees happening in the log.
 If you're building a deck tracker, you'll want to provide some kind of *deck builder* where users can fill out their deck beforehand.
 One helpful tool for this is [HearthstoneJSON.com](http://hearthstonejson.com/) where you can get a JSON blob of all the Hearthstone card data.
 You could use that JSON data to do a card name autocomplete input, making it super easy for users to build their deck in your tool.

+#### Q. Did you build a deck tracker that uses your own log watcher module?

+A. Why yes I did!
+You can find my Hearthpal Tracker [here](http://github.com/hearthpal/hearthpal-tracker).